kestess/fclones/README.md

     Stage 2 completed in 1.00 seconds.
 Inserted 9656 entries.
     Stage 3 completed in 2.10 seconds.
 Inserted 5865 entries.

+    UPDATE - removed all symlinks:

+    Total space saved after deleting duplicate files over 4096 long: 69.7 MB Total number of files that are copies (excluding one considered an original): 3053 Stage 1 completed in 0.48 seconds.
+Inserted 15554 entries.
+    Stage 2 completed in 27.86 seconds.
+Inserted 9639 entries.
+    Stage 3 completed in 1.97 seconds.
+Inserted 5853 entries.

 ESCAPISM - done by default thanks to boost::filesystem output.
 NUMBERNICE - done.
 ISTHISTHINGON - done with AL (add length), AB (add block) or AH (add hash) designators to indicate which stage the program is in.